LaToya Cantrell: Mayor of New Orleans

 Cantrell was inaugurated as mayor on May 7, 2018, the first woman to hold the position in the city's history.
 Once in office, she established a new Office of Youth and Families, with the goal of creating a strategic plan to address families in crisis in the city.
 Cantrell also founded a Gun Violence Reduction Council, tasked with finding solutions to violent crime.

 Starting with a push to rededicate hotel taxes collected within the city for city use, Cantrell has focused on her #fairshare initiative to improve city infrastructure, public transportation, public parks, and green spaces.
 As part of that initiative, in October 2018 the City of New Orleans filed a lawsuit against four opioid manufacturers and distributors.

 During the 2019 session of the Louisiana Legislature, Cantrell negotiated the Fair Share Agreement with Governor John Bel Edwards and city, state, and tourism officials.
 The agreement secured $50 million in upfront funding for the city's infrastructure needs as well as $26 million in annual recurring revenue for the city.
 Following the approval of the Fair Share Agreement, New Orleans voters approved 3 of the 4 proposals Cantrell and the City Council put on the ballot in the 2019 general election.
-Voters approved a $500 million bond sale and a tax on short-term rental properties, as well the establishment of a Human Right Commission under the New Orleans Home Rule Charter.
+Voters approved a $500 million bond sale and a tax on short-term rental properties, as well as the establishment of a Human Right Commission under the New Orleans Home Rule Charter.

+On August 12, 2021 Cantrell announced the implementation of a vaccine passports in New Orleans.
+The passport required a negative covid test or proof of vaccination to be shown to enter indoor establishments in New Orleans.
+Masks were also required at all indoor events and outdoor events of 500 plus people.
+She was sued by over 100 plaintiffs that argued the restrictions violated their constitutional rights.
+Their challenge ended up losing in state court.
+The passport requirements were lifted on March 21, 2022.

-In December 2023, Cantrell signed into law new rules that would restrict students from converting single-family homes and duplexes into multi-student housing in neighborhoods in proximity to the Tulane and Loyola university campuses.
+In December 2023, Cantrell signed into law new rules that restricted students from converting single-family homes and duplexes into multi-student housing in neighborhoods in proximity to the Tulane and Loyola university campuses.